Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/examples/embedding.md

 }
 ```

-For this, we have to use the following NDL pattern:
+For this, we have to use the following RDL pattern:

 ```
 "BF" [s] "{" Arg(1{s | "+" | "-" | "." | "<" | ">" | "[" | "]"}, code) "}"